Hepatotoxicity: Nonsteroidal anti-inflammatory drugs

 Although individual analgesics rarely induce liver damage due to their widespread use, NSAIDs have emerged as a major group of drugs exhibiting hepatotoxicity.
 Both dose-dependent and idiosyncratic reactions have been documented.
 Aspirin and phenylbutazone are associated with intrinsic hepatotoxicity; idiosyncratic reaction has been associated with ibuprofen, sulindac, phenylbutazone, piroxicam, diclofenac and indomethacin.

 Glucocorticoids

 Glucocorticoids are so named due to their effect on the carbohydrate mechanism.
 They promote glycogen storage in the liver.
 An enlarged liver is a rare side-effect of long-term steroid use in children.
 The classical effect of prolonged use both in adult and paediatric population is steatosis.

 Isoniazid

 Isoniazide (INH) is one of the most commonly used drugs for tuberculosis; it is associated with mild elevation of liver enzymes in up to 20% of patients and severe hepatotoxicity in 1-2% of patients.

 Other hydrazine derivative drugs

 There are also cases where other hydrazine derivative drugs, such as the MAOI antidepressant iproniazid, are associated with liver damage.
 Phenelzine has been associated with abnormal liver tests.
 Toxic effects can develop from antibiotics, such as amoxicillin/clavulanic acid.

+Anti-thyroid drugs

+Treatment with methimazole or propylthiouracil for hyperthyroidism, is commonly associated with an elevation of liver enzymes.
+To differentiate between hyperthyroidism and drug-related liver injury, it is recommended to check baseline liver enzymes prior to initiation of treatment.
+If liver injury related to anti-thyroid treatment is significant, switching to the alternative agent can be attempted in most cases.
+Cases of fulminant liver failure reported with propylthiouracil have led to a regulatory warning, and to guidelines recommending methimazole as the first line anti-thyroid agent.